infinityglow/COMP90054-Pacman-Contest-Project/README.md

 ## Overview

-We implemented a pacman agent in the contest of COMP90054 in University of Melbourne, 2020 S2.
+We implemented two pacman agents (one for defense and one for offense) in the contest of COMP90054 in University of Melbourne, 2020 S2.

 We achieved the highest rank of 8/89 during the development of this project.